TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptTemplates/TheConstantEditor/Index.rst

          and contain numbered marks, that indicate positions that are referred to by the constants, listed in the number-array.

-         The image must be located in "gfx/" in the module path OR be a file from the resource-list of the template.
+         The image must be located in "gfx/" in the module path.

 .. container:: table-row